microsoft/bedrock/docs/singleKeyvault/README.md

 ```
 $ az group create -l westus2 -n my-cluster-rg
 ```
-Next, to scaffold infrastructure, we will use bedrock scaffold command at the root level and the cluster level
+Next, to scaffold infrastructure, we will use `bedrock infra scaffold` command at the root level and the cluster level

 At the same level as your azure-common-infra directory, run the following command